Daiwa Securities Group Inc. Has $3.07 Million Stake in Hilton Worldwide Holdings Inc. (NYSE:HLT)

 Other institutional investors have also recently bought and sold shares of the company.
 Dupont Capital Management Corp boosted its stake in Hilton Worldwide by 19.0% in the 3rd quarter.
 Dupont Capital Management Corp now owns 17,563 shares of the company’s stock worth $1,498,000 after purchasing an additional 2,801 shares during the period.
 Manning & Napier Group LLC boosted its stake in Hilton Worldwide by 8.6% in the 2nd quarter.
 Manning & Napier Group LLC now owns 51,750 shares of the company’s stock worth $3,799,000 after purchasing an additional 4,085 shares during the period.
 Raymond James Financial Services Advisors Inc. boosted its stake in Hilton Worldwide by 23.4% in the 2nd quarter.
 Raymond James Financial Services Advisors Inc. now owns 16,070 shares of the company’s stock worth $1,180,000 after purchasing an additional 3,049 shares during the period.
 Bank of Nova Scotia boosted its stake in Hilton Worldwide by 18.7% in the 2nd quarter.
 Bank of Nova Scotia now owns 34,162 shares of the company’s stock worth $2,509,000 after purchasing an additional 5,375 shares during the period.
 Finally, Cerebellum GP LLC acquired a new position in Hilton Worldwide in the 2nd quarter worth approximately $85,000.
 98.60% of the stock is owned by hedge funds and other institutional investors.

 In other Hilton Worldwide news, insider Martin Rinck sold 2,000 shares of the company’s stock in a transaction that occurred on Thursday, August 27th.
 The shares were sold at an average price of $88.80, for a total value of $177,600.00.
 Following the completion of the sale, the insider now owns 4,769 shares of the company’s stock, valued at $423,487.20.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, insider Christopher W. Silcock sold 42,447 shares of the company’s stock in a transaction that occurred on Monday, September 14th.
 The shares were sold at an average price of $90.47, for a total transaction of $3,840,180.09.
 Following the completion of the sale, the insider now directly owns 45,682 shares of the company’s stock, valued at approximately $4,132,850.54.
 The disclosure for this sale can be found here.
-Insiders own 2.30% of the company’s stock.
+2.30% of the stock is currently owned by corporate insiders.

-A number of equities analysts recently commented on the stock.
-Citigroup raised their price objective on shares of Hilton Worldwide from $75.00 to $92.00 and gave the stock a “neutral” rating in a research note on Monday, September 21st.
-ValuEngine raised shares of Hilton Worldwide from a “hold” rating to a “buy” rating in a research note on Thursday, October 1st.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Hilton Worldwide from $80.00 to $85.00 and gave the company a “hold” rating in a research note on Thursday.
-Jefferies Financial Group raised shares of Hilton Worldwide from a “hold” rating to a “buy” rating and lifted their target price for the company from $72.00 to $101.00 in a research note on Friday, August 14th.
-Finally, Raymond James lifted their target price on shares of Hilton Worldwide from $92.00 to $105.00 and gave the company an “outperform” rating in a research note on Thursday.
-Ten equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Hold” and a consensus target price of $92.71.
+A number of equities research analysts have issued reports on the stock.
+Robert W. Baird lifted their target price on shares of Hilton Worldwide from $93.00 to $98.00 and gave the company an “outperform” rating in a research note on Thursday.
+BMO Capital Markets lifted their target price on shares of Hilton Worldwide from $89.00 to $92.00 and gave the company a “market perform” rating in a research note on Thursday.
+Bank of America lifted their target price on shares of Hilton Worldwide from $90.00 to $95.00 and gave the company a “buy” rating in a research note on Wednesday, September 30th.
+Wells Fargo & Company decreased their target price on shares of Hilton Worldwide from $94.00 to $82.00 and set an “equal weight” rating for the company in a research note on Wednesday, July 22nd.
+Finally, ValuEngine raised shares of Hilton Worldwide from a “hold” rating to a “buy” rating in a research note on Thursday, October 1st.
+Ten equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Hilton Worldwide currently has a consensus rating of “Hold” and a consensus target price of $92.71.

 About Hilton Worldwide